L-udo/L-udo/README.md

 <p align="center">

-I'm Interested in Embedded programming + Computer vision, but still very much a beginner in the world of programming
+I'm Interested in Embedded programming + Computer vision, but I am still very much a beginner in the world of programming
 </p>
 <p align="center">